 If you have enjoyed this recipe for Chunky Chilli you may also like these:

-All of my recipes in this post are hearty, warming and economical to make.
+Making this hearty, warming and economical meal is an easy way to feed the family..
 Likewise they can all be easily scaled up if you need to feed a crowd.
 Also adding some crusty bread, such as my Seeded Cob Loaf or Easy Homemade Cottage Loaf not only makes this meal go further, they are perfect for dunking in spicy juices!
 Resulting in a delicious feast for all to share.